Armatores/Simureality/Simureality.md

 If the Σ-Algorithm is the engineer, then this principle is its main and unchanging budget.
 The law can be formulated as:
 **ΣK (total computational complexity of the Universe) = const**

-If computations simplify in one place in the Universe, they must necessarily become more complex elsewhere.
+Simply speaking, **if computations simplify in one place in the Universe, they must necessarily become more complex elsewhere**.
 The simulation's energy does not come from nowhere and does not go nowhere-it is only redistributed between various processes.
 This is the fundamental accounting principle of the universe, preventing the system from reaching a state of absolute rest.

 Here's how this manifests in various phenomena: